ybezsonov/kro/website/docs/docs/concepts/15-instances.md

   state.
 Use version control for your Instances to track changes over time.
 - Leverage labels and annotations in Instances for organization and filtering.
 - Regularly review Instances to ensure they reflect current requirements.
-- Use KRO's dry-run feature to preview reconciliation actions before applying changes to Instances.
+- Use kro's dry-run feature to preview reconciliation actions before applying changes to Instances.
 - Monitor Instance statuses to understand the current state of your applications.